Washington State Child SupportSkip Ahead

 How Does Child Support Work In Washington State?

-Child support doesn’t operate that way in Washington.
+Washington State child support doesn’t operate that way.

 In Washington, child support initially follows a strict, uniform formula.
 It accounts for an array of factors, but the equation remains the same.
 However, there can be deviations from the calculated amount based on other factors such as the number of overnights with the child(ren) and whether you have other children living with you or paying support for.